 McCourt, Frank.
 Angela’s Ashes.
 New York: Scribner, 1999.
 ISBN: 068484267X

-Using dictionaries, ask the learners to define hunger.
-Place the definition on the board.
+Using online dictionaries, ask the learners to define hunger.
+Come to a common definition on the board.

 Explain that we all feel hungry at times.
 Hunger is the way the body signals that it needs to eat.
 Ask the learners to explain the difference between hunger and malnutrition.
 Malnutrition means a person’s body lacks the nutrients necessary to grow and stay healthy.
 The condition may result from an inadequate or an unbalanced diet.
 People who go hungry all the time and are malnourished don’t develop normally.
 People suffer from hunger because they don’t get enough food, and hunger can lead to malnutrition over the long term.
 Starvation is a form of malnutrition.

 Divide the class into two groups.
 Have one group read the passage from Angela’s Ashes (Handout: Hunger - Five Years Old) related to hunger.
 The second group will read the passage from Angela’s Ashes (Handout: Hunger - Ten Years Old).
 Compare the passages.
 Discuss how hunger affected Frank McCourt and his brothers, physically and psychologically at two different times in his life and on two different continents.